nicolasroy11/RL-Augmented-Trader/README.md

 - [ ] Publish blog write-up on training insights
 - [ ] Once a successful model is generated, integrate it into the existing Lowrider code
 - [ ] Broadcast buy/sell signals for consumption by third party traders (Zignaly?)
+- [ ] Include LSTM/GRU networks in the RL process to strengthen regime awareness
+- [ ] Expand Django apps to expose the process to external parties